MetOffice/simulation-systems/source/WorkingPractices/dos_donts.rst

     * Coherent parts of the overall change are contained in a single ticket
     * Consider using an overarching ticket to link everything together

-**Document your work** using tickets, TRAC pages, UMDP documents and code comments.
+**Document your work** using tickets, TRAC pages, :ref:`formal documentation <docs>` and code comments.
 These help others and your future-self understand your work.

 **Meaningful names** for tickets, branches and variables.
 These help others and your future-self understand your work.
 "My_Branch", "Fix" are not helpful.